YKhanna2003/Machine_Learning_Algorithms/Learning Parameters Research/README.md

 ### Experimental Findings

 1. **Random Forest Model (Baseline):**
-   - Initial Accuracy: 0.6384
    - Feature Removal Impact: Positive effect with the removal of the first feature.
+Removing the features with the lease effects on the output variable comparing the correlation.
    - Threshold Application: Effective in simplifying input space while maintaining an acceptable accuracy.

-2. **Boosted Trees Model:**
-   - Initial Accuracy: 0.8744
-   - Feature Removal Impact: Varying effects; careful consideration needed for threshold application.

-### Uncertainty Sampling Analysis
+2. **Uncertainty Sampling Analysis:**

+    - Training the baseline model to cater to the most uncertain data points first rather than being random, comparion and testing.
     - Demonstrated notable enhancement in model accuracy, focusing on uncertain cases over random sampling.

 ### Future Improvements